Free Email Tutorials: Apple Mail, Mozilla Mail, Thunderbird, Opera M2, Microsoft Outlook 2003, Outlook Express, The Bat!, WordPerfect Mail

 Fortunately, Hotmail helps you pick a strong password with the Password strength bar: as you type your new password, this bar will let you know how strong it thinks your new password is, from "Weak" and "Medium", to "Strong".
 Mixing upper case and lower case letters, including numbers (digits), and avoiding common words will contribute to making your Hotmail password more secure, which makes your account safer from hackers.

-Confirm your new Hotmail password Retype your new password once more to confirm it.
-Before you hit Save to confirm your password change, let us tell you about another safety option Hotmail offers to keep your account more secure.
+Retype your new password for confirmation.
+Before you hit Save to confirm your password change, here's another safety option Hotmail offers to keep your account more secure:

 And this concludes our tutorial on changing your Hotmail password: the next few tutorials will show you how to edit other pieces of information, like changing your Hotmail email address (user name), changing your display name (the name showing when your emails arrive in other peoples' inbox), etc.